 MEP is on the cutting edge of deploying innovative techniques and technologies for anti-poaching and human-elephant conflict mitigation.
 These mitigation efforts have meant that while the number of human-elephant conflict incidents are on the rise, MEP has been able to keep the elephant deaths as a result of conflict steady since 2016.

-All 23 collared elephants are monitored daily via Google Earth remotely through the collars but also by air with the helicopter, and with the ranger teams on the ground.
+All of MEP’s collared elephants are monitored daily; whether remotely via Google Earth, in the air using the KBCT helicopter or on the ground by ranger teams.
 Our implemented monitoring system provides data that is being used daily to mitigate human-elephant conflict, inform ranger deployment and anti-poaching work, and promote transboundary cooperation within the wider ecosystem.
-Collar data is the single best indicator for identifying elephant density hotspots, defining corridors, and illustrating elephant movements to target audiences.
+Through the aerial monitoring program, we have identified that the MEP collared elephants represent between 400 and 600 elephants, as counted each month.

 MEP generates monthly tracking reports, constructs density and movement maps, with partner Save the Elephants, and populates a shared geofence database.
 To date, this data has been used to deploy rapid response units, develop maps illustrating the density and movement of elephants, which are used internally to inform MEP’s area of operations and externally as part of the quantifiable data for the Narok County Spatial Plan.
 This information is used to anticipate possible human-elephant conflict incidents as each day coordinates are sent to ground patrols who use these to check on the elephants.
 Depending on the satellite image quality, it is possible to see settlements near the collared elephant.